claudiocastello/edX-MITx-6.00.2x/Quiz/problems.md

     Returns: a list of a subset of songs fitting in 'max_size' in the order in which they were chosen.
     """

-Paste your entire function (including the definition) in the box.
-Do not import anything.
-Do not leave any debugging print statements.